You don't have to buy an annuity from your pension provider and it often pays to shop around. Call us for a quote and see how we compare.

 Guaranteed (minimum payment) period.
 A period following the start date of an annuity during which income continues to be paid, even if the annuitant dies.
 A period of 1 to 10 years (complete years only) can be selected.

 (Price) Inflation.
 A general increase in the price of goods and services.
-The Retail Prices Index (RPI) is the primary measure of inflation in the UK and will show as a positive figure during times of inflation.
+The Retail Prices Index (RPI) is a measure of inflation in the UK and will show as a positive figure during times of inflation.

 Lifetime allowance (LTA).
 An upper limit placed on individuals’ maximum retirement benefits by HM Revenue & Customs (HMRC).
 Benefits that exceed the allowance will incur a tax charge.
 The Lifetime Allowance for the tax year 2014/2015 is £1.25 million.